AndySomogyi/sbmlsolver/wrappers/SWIGPython/doc/mod_roadrunner/cls_RoadRunner.rst

 .. method:: RoadRunner.getConservationAnalysis()
    :module: roadrunner

    is conservation analysis enabled.
-This is set
+This is set NEEDS WORD